 Can I visit campus?

 Because we believe that our faculty and graduate students are the most critical resources in defining the quality of our graduate program, potential applicants are encouraged to correspond with the Graduate Director and, especially, to visit the campus to discuss their interests and the program with faculty and students.
-Please contact Lauren Chaney to arrange a visit.
+Please contact Graduate Academic Advisor to arrange a visit.